barna-li/Health-Insurance-Premium/README.md

 In Fig 11, for the bmi-expenses plot  we see that smokers pay more than non-smokers but here the line slope is much higher, resulting in a massive medical expenses increase when the bmi raises.The scatterplot above suggests that body mass index (BMI) and expenses are positively correlated, where customers with higher BMI typically also tend to pay more in insurance premium.

-Sailing through the feature engineering which included label encoding categorical variables, and feature scaling to standarise the data we tested the dataset on five models of Random Forest Regressor, Gradient Boosting Regressor, KNeighbours Regressor, Decision Tree Regressor & Linear Regression from whihc Random Forest Classifier seemed to be the best model with test accuracy of 90 percent and MSE of 3957.90
+Sailing through the feature engineering which included label encoding categorical variables, and feature scaling to standarise the data we tested the dataset on five models of Random Forest Regressor, Gradient Boosting Regressor, KNeighbours Regressor, Decision Tree Regressor & Linear Regression from which Random Forest Classifier seemed to be the best model with test accuracy of 90 percent and MSE of 3957.90